 How Rewards Work With the Chase Freedom vs Freedom Unlimited

 Although both cards earn cash back (in the form of Ultimate Rewards points), the big difference lies in how much you earn with each purchase.
 The Freedom Unlimited is super straightforward: It earns a flat rate of 1.5% cash back on all purchases, all year round (in the first year you’ll get 3% back, up to $20,000 spent).

 The Freedom, on the other hand, has “bonus categories” that rotate every quarter.
 If you spend money in that quarter’s bonus categories, you’ll earn 5% cash back on your first $1,500 of purchases.
 For everything else, you’ll earn 1%.

 You’ll need to activate these categories each quarter before you’ll earn cash back at the 5% rate.

-Here are the quarterly bonus categories from 2018, plus the categories for the first quarter of 2019:
+Here are the quarterly bonus categories from 2018, plus the categories up to the third quarter of 2019:

 |QUARTER||5% CASH BACK CATEGORY|